plasmid-designer/libplasmid/README.md

 Plasmid is a genetics / bioinformatics framework.<br>

-It consists of three parts:
+It consists of two parts:
 - `libplasmid`: Library for genetic code creation, editing and analysis
 - `plasmid-cli`: CLI for genetic sequence processing
-- `plasmid-gui`: Desktop GUI using Tauri

 This is a work-in-progress.